top of page

 Attend a Festival: Check if there are any local autumn festivals or events happening in your area.
 These can be a fun way to celebrate with the community.

-Make Medicine for Winter: The hedgerows are bursting with berries, blackberries, sloes, rowan, hawthorn berries, and rose hips, all of which are filled with immune boosting vitamins and antioxidents.
+Make Medicine for Winter: The hedgerows are bursting with berries, elderberries, blackberries, sloes, rowan, hawthorn berries, and rose hips, all of which are filled with immune boosting vitamins and antioxidants.
 It’s easy to make a heart healing tea or tincture with hawthorn berries, or a delicious syrup with elderberries and rose hips, or a healing healthful vinegar with blackberries.
-If you sign up to my email you will join The Green Witchery community, where I share lots of my favourite seasonal recipes and practices, plus you will get special discounts on products in the shop that aren't available to everyone else.
+If you sign up to my email you will join The Green Witchery community, where I share lots of my favourite seasonal recipes and practices, plus you will get special discounts on products in the shop that aren't available to everyone else, which includes my seasonal ritual guide - as a member of The Green Witchery you will get access to this for FREE (priced £5 in the shop) - each guide is filled with seasonal rituals, activities, recipes, crystals, meditations and more to help you make the most of each turn of the wheel.

 Final Thoughts